Rocky5232/qmk_firmware/keyboards/rocky_hagues/keymaps/default/readme.md

-# The default keymap for rocky_hagues
+# The default keymap for Rocky Hagues